- Bout Reviews will only be done when there is a legit, justified and

 event from which the protest took place.

-Protest MUST include a video of the bout.
+- Protest MUST include a DVD or Video of the bout.

-If no video is presented we will have no way to review the bout.
+If no DVD or Video is presented we will have no way to review the bout.

 will be accepted - It MUST BE USA VHS)